 Disinfection The District uses sodium hypochlorite, also known as chlorine, in the distribution system.
 Initially it was only routinely used during our flushing program in the spring and fall of each year.
-In 2007, the Board of Water Commissioners approved year-round chlorination of the distribution system.
+Since 2007, the District has year-round chlorination of the distribution system.
 Chlorine is added at a rate of .5 ppm as a preventative measure to eliminate any microorganisms.